Jason2Brownlee/blog/content/posts/whitby.md

 He's found a horrible mural panted on a wall up there with the faces of the staff.
 He's also found a sleeping bag like someone is spending a lot of time up there.

 Control suspects it's Whitby.
-The mild mannared scientist whose been acting really strange of late.
+The mild mannered scientist whose been acting really strange of late.

 > ...On the floor opposite him, near the right-hand shelves, a trowel, a selection of paints, a stand that allowed Whitby to reach the ceiling.
 A few books.
 A portable stove.
 A sleeping bag, bundled up.
 Had Whitby been living here?